 In 2020, around $81.2 billion was invested globally into startups that specialized in artificial intelligence.
 Now more than ever, investors are interested in AI’s ability to transform businesses, making them more efficient with data collection and analysis and reducing overall operating costs.
-Some of the top AI startups that received the biggest investments during 2020’s funding rounds include:
+Some of the top AI startups that received the most considerable investments during 2020’s funding rounds include:

 Kive (Sweden) is an AI-powered smart platform that gives creatives access to a large database of images and videos.
 The platform automatically sorts visual imagery into categories such as environments, objects and lighting, actions, faces, and types of shots.
 The database makes it easy for users to find the visual content they need for their creative projects.
 In 2020, Kive was able to raise €1.5 million ($1.8 million) in funding from EQT Ventures and Creandum.

 Horizon Robotics utilizes its advanced computing technologies to improve transportation safety.
 Horizon Currently develops AI chips that can be integrated into vehicles.
 The data gathered by the chips can then be used to improve the driver experience.
-The Chinese start-up raised $1.3billion in total funding from 35 investors in 2020.
+The Chinese startup raised $1.3billion in total funding from 35 investors in 2020.

 FLOKI Technologies aims to bridge the gap in fragmented industries by utilizing smart technology to build a fully automated digital procurement system.
-FLOKI Technologies helps food retailers and small business owners automatically purchase the supplies they need easily and affordably.
+FLOKI Technologies helps food retailers and small business owners automatically purchase the supplies they need quickly and affordably.
 In 2020, FLOKI raised around R$3,600,000 ($696K) in pre-seed funding from Olist, Viva Real, Guiabolso, and Apontador.